9th SJIM-Albers International B-Plan Competition

 The only infrastructure you need is an internet connection!
 After registration, all students will be assigned to teams.
 Ideally, each team will be comprised of a minimum of one or two students from each country/school.
 However, team sizes might vary based on the registrations.

 Teams will meet during 2-3 mandatory virtual meetings to discuss their business plans.
-There will be short gaps of a few days between these meetings.
+There will be short gaps of a few days between these meetings to allow for asynchronous work.
 Finally, each team will have to submit a 7–10-page business plan for the first round of judging by the international jury.
 Thus, the demand on each individual’s time may be around 3 hours a week, over a two-week period.

 For the first round, the business plan should be submitted in a doc/docx/pdf format.
 All submissions will be passed through anti-plagiarism software.
 The document should use Times New Roman 12-point font with 1-inch margins all round.
 The length of the document must be a maximum of 10 pages, excluding any appendices.
 Judges will read, but not evaluate, any appendices.
 The required structure of the business plan is below.